 Depletion of Ozone Layer

-In the past decade, we have come across constant news about the depletion of ozone layer.
-The seriousness of the situation made global regulatory bodies like UN and the countries to work together to bring this constant depletion to a halt.
+In the past decade, we have come across constant news about depletion of the ozone layer.
+The seriousness of the situation made global regulatory bodies like the UN and the countries to work together to bring this constant depletion to a halt.
 So, what is the reason for depletion of ozone?

 The depletion of the protective O3 layer is because of the presence of particular chemicals in the stratosphere of earth’s atmosphere.
 The constant release of compounds like carbon tetrachloride, carbon tetrafluoride, CFCs (chlorofluorocarbon) or freons and other chlorine or bromine containing halogens in the atmosphere is the main reason for the depletion.